danielhrisca/asammdf/documentation/gui.rst

 .. image:: images/display_list.png

-Each item has four elements
+Each item has five elements

 1. display enable checkbox
 2. color select button
 3. channel name and unit label
 4. channel value label
+5. common axis checkbox

     * the value is only displayed if the cursor or range are active.
 For the cursor is will show the current value, and for the range it will show the value delta between the range start and stop timestamps